-Overnight oats with chia seeds are the ultimate healthy breakfast.
-Easy, fast, zero cooking required.
+Overnight oats with chia seeds are the ultimate healthy weekday breakfast.
+Easy, meal prep-able, zero cooking required.

-Creating a healthy and easy plant-based breakfast routine can challenging.
+Creating a healthy and satisfying plant-based breakfast routine can be challenging.
 Because more often than not, breakfast = eggs.
 And while waffles and pancakes are easy to veganize, they aren’t exactly weekday-friendly.

 Overnight oats with chia seeds are a nutritious solution for those of us who need to grab something quickly on our way out the door.
 This basic recipe is a hybrid of overnight oats, chia pudding, and bircher muesli.
-The mixture of rolled oats, chia seeds, and chopped nuts makes a creamy pudding with a satisfying texture.
-This easy vegan breakfast is filling, healthy, and requires zero actual cooking – a total win-win-win.
+The gluten-free mixture of rolled oats, chia seeds, and chopped nuts makes a creamy pudding with a satisfying texture.
+This simple vegan breakfast is filling and requires zero actual cooking – a total win-win.

 Why Add Chia Seeds to Overnight Oats

 - Oats: “Old-fashioned” rolled oats are best because they’re less refined than “quick-cooking”, and thus retain slightly more nutrients.
-But you can make this recipe with either type.
+But, you can totally make this recipe with either type.

-- Chia Seeds: These little guys absorb moisture and expand sizably when combined with a liquid.
-A little bit goes a long way!
+- Chia Seeds: These little guys absorb moisture and expand sizably when combined with a liquid, hence why a little bit goes a long way.

-- Milk: I love oat milk for its rich texture, but any non-dairy milk will work here (almond, soy, cashew, etc.).
+- Milk: I recommend oat milk for its rich texture, but any non-dairy milk will work here (almond, soy, cashew, etc.).

 How to Make Overnight Oats with Chia Seeds

-Add the Wet Ingredients: Then pour in the milk, sweetener, and vanilla.
+Then pour in the milk, maple syrup, and vanilla.
 Stir this up until evenly combined and set aside for 10 minutes.

-Stir Again: You’ll notice that just within a few minutes, the chia seeds will start to absorb the milk and the pudding will start to thicken.
-To ensure the chia doesn’t clump up into one big chunk, stir the mixture again after 10-15 minutes.
+You’ll notice that within a few minutes, the chia seeds will start to absorb the milk and the pudding will start to thicken.
+To ensure the seeds don’t clump up into one big chunk, stir the mixture again after 10-15 minutes.

 Topping Ideas